preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 # Note
 Depending on how your images are captured, panaroma being a `spherical`, `cylindrical` or `planar` should be selected judicially using the `input.warpType` and `input.Transformationtype`.
 Generally, `spherical` or `cylindrical` projections with `affine` or `rigid` transformation should work well in most of the cases.
 However, some panoramas specifically looks good in `projective` transformation, e.g. flatbed scanner or whiteboard (`affine` works well too) images.

 Currently, spherical, cyclindrical and planar projections stitching is supported in this version and can recognize multiple panoramas.
-This work is in progress, further improvements such as inlcusion of a full view 360 x 180 degree panoramas stitching (everything visible from a point), automatic panorama straightening, runtime speed optimization and Graphical User Interface (GUI) are under development.
+This work is in progress, further improvements such as the inclusion of a full view 360 x 180 degree panoramas stitching (everything visible from a point), automatic panorama straightening, runtime speed optimization and Graphical User Interface (GUI) are under development.
 Your patience will be appreciated.

 # Panorama datasets
+Creating image stitching takes a lot of time and effort.
+During my Ph.D. days, I tried to compile datasets that were comprehensive to have `spherical`, `cylindrical` or `planar` and full view 360 x 180-degree panoramas.
+These datasets posed a real challenge to the automatic stitching method.
+If all these datasets are stitched well, it definitely shows the robustness of your stitching method.

+All these datasets are public!
+Some of them were from my Ph.D. studies (especially on cracks) and most of them were downloaded from the internet.
+I do not remember the individual names of the dataset providers.
+But I acknowledge their work and I am thankful to all of them!
+I hope you appreciate their efforts in making these datasets public to advance the research!

+Below are some samples from the datasets.
+There are 85 `panorama` or `image stitching/registration` datasets in total.
 | Type | Images |
 | --- | --- |
 | CMU | ![dataset_samples_CMU0](https://github.com/preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/assets/28588878/2f671d2e-8653-4bcb-97d0-cda4f61c768c) |